 Carrying on Financial Services Business Without a Licence

-This matter is indictable but may be dealt with by either the Local or District Court.
+This matter is indictable but may be dealt with by either the Local Court or the District Court.

-- Your work has gradually expanded from matters that do not require an AFSL, such as accounting, to matters which do, such as insurance broking or financial advice.
+- A person’s or company’s work has gradually expanded from matters that do not require an AFSL, such as accounting, to matters which do, such as insurance broking or financial advice.

-- You have begun to work for yourself after a period working for someone else under their AFSL.
+- A person has begun to work for themself after a period working for someone else under their AFSL and have neglected to obtain a licence of their own.

-- You carried on the business of providing financial product advice;
+- The accused carried on the business of providing financial product advice;

-- You did not hold the relevant license (under Section 913B of the Corporations Act) covering the provision of that financial advice.
+- The accused did not hold the relevant license (under Section 913B of the Corporations Act) covering the provision of that financial advice.

 It is an offence under the Corporations Act to carry on a financial services business in this jurisdiction without being licensed to do so.
 That is, without holding an Australian Financial Services License (AFSL).